ow a Spanish Tapas night at home? Spanish Tapas aren´t that complicated to actually make yourself. (No matter where you live in the world)

 Spanish Tapas Shopping list

-• Spanish Omelette (made with potato and onion)
+- Spanish Omelette (made with Olive Oil, white potatoes + onion)

 White: I love Rueda Verdejo or a glass of delicious Calvente

-Most of these ingredients can be found at good supermarkets in the UK and in other countries.
+Most of these ingredients can be found at good supermarkets and online stores.
+Here are more about Spanish Drinks

-If you are travelling to Spain you could even buy a few things to take back with you.
+When you travel to Spain you can buy more specialist items take back with you.
 Manchego Cheese or vacuum packed ham are OK to put in your case.
 Sauces such as Mojo from the Canary Islands or Pimenton de Vera are good options too.

 So now you have all the ingredients, here´s how to prepare it all.

 Lay out all the tapas on individual plates on the table.
-Put the wine and beer to chill.
+Put the wine or beer to chill.

 Jamon Serrano can be served alone or accompanied with bread, as you prefer.
-In Spain it is often seen with melon, this is a great combination especially in summer.
+In Spain it is often seen served with honeydew melon, this is a great combination especially in summer.
 It comes with a wedge of juicy melon with the ham slices laid on the top.

 • Mexican Sombrero hats – They are from Mexico.
 Nothing to do with Spain.